This post was originally published in May 2015 and updated in February 2019 after my big trip to Bali (and nearby islands) in 2018

 The capital city is a place most people try and avoid, and while it’s definitely not the best place in Indonesia it’s not the end of the world if you end up stuck there for a couple of days.
 There’s a crumbling old town to explore, some of the best (and cheapest) street food in Indonesia and an interesting antique/craft market.
-Check out this article on how to spend 2 days there (2 days is definitely enough).
+Check out my post about the best things to do in Jakarta.

 Possibly the most interesting big city in Indonesia, Jogjakarta is an ideal place to base yourself for excursions in central Java.
 The town itself has a nice little backpacker area – the back alleys filled with guesthouses, cafes and restaurants provide a nice respite from the chaotic streets.

-These ancient Buddhist temples are a throwback to a time before the spread of Islam in Java.
+These ancient Buddhist and Hindu temples are a throwback to a time before the spread of Islam in Java.
 You can easily do these on day trips from Jogjakarta and are worth the expensive entry fees.
+Read more about my trip to Borobudur and Prambanan.

 The Dieng Platue, one of my favourite spots in Indonesia, doesn’t see a lot of tourist traffic and I still can’t understand why.
 It’s home to the oldest temples in Indonesia, colourful volcanic lakes, steaming craters and awesome mountain scenery.
 It’s a bit of a journey from Jogjakarta but is definitely worth it.